Compact binary coalescences: Constraints on waveforms: Discussion

 Finally we would like to clarify a potential confusion about the field $\1z$ on $\scrip$.
-Global results by Christodoulou and Klainnermann \cite{dcsk} on non-linear stability of Minkowski space showed that $\Psi_{4}, \Psi_{3}$ and $\Psi_{2}$ `peel' as $1/r,\, 1/r^{2}$ and $1/r^{3}$ respectively, as implied by the Newman-Penrose asymptotic conditions \cite{np}.
+Global results by Christodoulou and Klainerman \cite{dcsk} on non-linear stability of Minkowski space showed that $\Psi_{4}, \Psi_{3}$ and $\Psi_{2}$ `peel' as $1/r,\, 1/r^{2}$ and $1/r^{3}$ respectively, as implied by the Newman--Penrose asymptotic conditions \cite{np}.
 However, in that analysis, $\Psi_{1}$ is guaranteed to fall-off only as $1/r^{7/2}$, rather than as $1/r^{4}$.
-Therefore, it follows from Eq. (\ref{weyl}) that $\1z$ need not exist on $\scrip$ for the class of initial data considered in Ref. \cite{dcsk}.
-Note that this is not a statement about limits $u\to \pm \infty$ along $\scrip$ considered in this paper; rather $\1z$ need not exist \emph{anywhere} on $\scrip$.
-In particular, this means that the angular momentum of the system would be infinite at \emph{any} retarded time $u=u_{o}$ \cite{td,ak-thesis}.
+Therefore, it follows from Eq.~(\ref{weyl}) that $\1z$ need not exist on $\scrip$ for the class of initial data considered in Ref. \cite{dcsk}.
+Note that this is not a statement about limits $u\to \pm \infty$ along $\scrip$ considered in this paper; rather, $\1z$ need not exist \emph{anywhere} on $\scrip$.
+In particular, this means that the angular momentum of the system would be ill-defined at \emph{any} retarded time $u=u_{o}$ \cite{td,ak-thesis}.
 From a physical viewpoint, therefore, this analysis caters to too broad a class of systems.
 In CBC, in particular, angular momentum \emph{is} well-defined and constitutes an important parameter in the system characterization.
-Indeed, even in the vacuum case to which Ref. \cite{dcsk} restricts itself to, Chrusciel and Delay \cite{pced} have shown that there is a non-linear neighborhood of Minkowski initial data that evolves to a unique global solution in which the Newman-Penrose peeling holds, i.e. $\1z$ has a well-defined $C^{k}$ limit to $\scrip$.
+Indeed, even in the vacuum case to which Ref. \cite{dcsk} restricts itself to, Chrusciel and Delay \cite{pced} have shown that there is a non-linear neighborhood of Minkowski initial data that evolves to a unique global solution in which the Newman--Penrose peeling holds, i.e. $\1z$ has a well-defined $C^{k}$ limit to $\scrip$.
 Finally, note that all these global results refer to vacuum (or electrovac) situations in which there is outgoing \emph{as well as incoming} gravitational radiation.
-Physically we are much more interested in gravitational waves produced by sources --such as compact binaries-- with no incoming radiation on $\scrim$.
-Implications to such systems of the global existence and uniqueness results for vacuum solutions are unclear because the only vacuum solution with no incoming radiation is Minkowski spacetime!
+Physically we are much more interested in gravitational waves produced by sources ---such as compact binaries--- with no incoming radiation on $\scrim$.
+Among solutions covered by the currently available global existence theorems, the only one with no incoming radiation is Minkowski space!
+Therefore, these theorems do not offer direct guidance for what the appropriate fall-off conditions would be for systems undergoing compact binary coalescence.